How an Attorney Can Help You Appeal a Denied Claim

 Appealing a decision on a claim is a complicated process.
 One mistake can mean a dismissal.
 It is always best to trust your case to a determined, capable lawyer who can help you make sure everything is done correctly.

-How Long Do Workers' Comp Appeals Take?
+How Long Do Workers' Comp Appeals Take in Georgia?

 Every appeal is different, so it's difficult to put a specific time frame on the appeals process.
 In general, an appeal can take anywhere from a few weeks to several months.
 Some of the factors that contribute to a longer process include having to submit the proper paperwork, waiting for the Administrative Judge to provide their ruling on the appeal, and potentially pursuing a higher level of appeal if the results are not in your favor.
 Our team will make every effort to guide you through the appeals process expeditiously.